Lecture 32 Models with Autoregressive Errors

 In class version

-The result is that t-test statistics will be inflated, and confidence intervals will be too narrow.
+• the result is that t-test statistics will be inflated, p-values too small, and confidence intervals will be too narrow.

-The previous discussion indicates that we need to account for autocorrelation in the errors when it is present.
+The consequence of standard errors and p-values being out means that we need to account for autocorrelation in the errors when it is present.

 This will require two steps: